metrorailings/OwlBlog/content/posts/2022-circa-millions-week-7-predictions.md

 Packers - 2L
 Commanders - 1W

 Green Bay is coming off two shameful losses.
+A reckoning is taking place in Wisconsin as we speak.
 A third loss against the Commanders and I wouldn't be surprised to see some heads on pikes here.

 ##### _Injuries_